Payment Limits FAQ

 Erratic processing activity: Sudden changes in how many payments you’re taking within a given period, or the size of transactions you’re taking the velocity or volume of transactions on your Square account may result in a payment limit until a regular pattern re-establishes itself.

 High-risk goods or services: We’ve found that some businesses sell products or services that are more prone to receiving payment disputes.
 We may put a payment limit on these kinds of businesses until we’ve established that they can maintain a low rate of payment disputes.

 How will I know if my payments are limited?

 We’ll send an email to your Square account if it’s necessary to put limits in place or adjust limits already in place.
 You can email Square to ask for more details or check in on how far you have progressed towards your limit—just respond to the original payment limit notice that we sent to your Square account.

 What’s the timeline around payment limits?

 A payment limit is applied by calendar period.
-Limits might be applied in a monthly, quarterly or annual timeframe.
+Limits might be applied in a monthly, quarterly, or annual timeframe.
 Limits applied mid-period will apply to the entirety of that period.
 For example, if a monthly limit is applied on June 15th, then the amount processed between June 1st and June 15th will count toward the processing limit for the remainder of that month.

 How can I request to have my limit(s) reviewed to be considered for removal or increased?

 We’ll let you know whenever we make a change to your limits or remove them altogether.
 We periodically review your limits based on your processing history and on documentation that we request from you.
-To proactively request an increase to or removal of your limits, you can respond directly to the original payment limits notice we sent to your Square account.
+To proactively request an increase or removal of your limits, you can respond directly to the original payment limits notice we sent to your Square account.

 How can I find how far I’ve progressed toward my allotted limit for the given timeframe?